s-macke/VoxelSpace/README.md

 ## History

 Let us go back to the year 1992.
-Processing power were 1000 times slower and acceleration via a GPU were unknown or unaffordable.
-3D games graphics used very simple rendering algorithms and showed mostly polyons with a simple color.
+The CPUs were 1000 times slower than today and the acceleration via a GPU was unknown or unaffordable.
+3D games were calculated exclusively on the CPU and the rendering engine rendered filled polygons with a single color.

 ![Game Gunship 2000 in 1991](images/gunship2000-1991.gif)
 *Game Gunship 2000 published by MicroProse in 1991*